dulnan/artboard-deluxe/docs/create-artboard/canvas.md

 `artboard.setArtboardSize()`.
 That way the artboard does not have a size and can be dragged almost infinitely (only limited by `Number.MAX_SAFE_INTEGER`).

+A possible use case is to render an "infinite" artboard using WebGL in a fragment shader.
+In this case you could use the scale and offset in the shader to alter the anchor point of the virtual world.

 ## As a Plugin

 You may also implement your drawing logic as a plugin.